Fano 4-folds with $b_2>12$ are products of surfaces: Showing that is a del Pezzo surface

-Recall that $K_{S'}+L$ is semiample by Lemma \ref{resolution}.
+Recall that $K_{S'}+L$ is semiample by Proposition \ref{resolution}.
 In particular, the face $(K_{S'}+L)^{\perp}\cap\overline{\NE}(S')$ contains the classes of two distinct $(-1)$-curves which meet.
-This means that the associated contraction cannot be birational, and we have two possibilities: either $K_{S'}+L\equiv 0$, or the contraction associated to $K_{S'}+L$ is onto a curve.
-We show that these two cases yield respectively $(i)$ and $(ii)$.
+This means that the associated contraction cannot be birational, and we have two possibilities: either $K_{S'}+L\equiv 0$, or $K_{S'}+L$ yields a contraction $g\colon S'\to B$ onto a smooth curve.
+We show that this second case yields $(ii)$.